 SR 80 begins in Downtown Fort Myers at a grade separated interchange with U.S. 41 (Cleveland Avenue).
 A 0.316-mile section of Main and Monroe Streets remains state maintained, while the remainder of SR 80 east to SR 739 (Fowler Street) was decommissioned through Downtown along First Street (westbound) and Second Street (eastbound).
 Second Street takes State Road 80 east a short distance before merging onto Seaboard Street while SR 80 west follows First Street from Billy Creek toward Downtown.
 The two one way segments reconvene opposite East Riverside Drive, then head northeast along Palm Beach Boulevard into East Fort Myers and Tice.
 East of I-75, Palm Beach Boulevard and State Road 80 continue northeastward through Fort Myers Shores before arcing east toward Hendry County and La Belle.
 SR 80 maintains four to six lanes throughout its course in Lee County.

 Entering Hendry County near the community of Charleston Park, State Road 80 remains a four-lane divided highway as it turns northeast once more toward the county seat.
 Once in La Belle SR 80 briefly shares pavement with SR 29, which enters the county seat from Immokalee and Everglades City, proceeding north to Palmdale.
-The state road continues east from La Belle and the Port La Belle development following to the south of the Caloosahatchee River and Canal system as it straddles the Hendry and Glades county lines.
-Improvement projects are underway to four lane the segment between Port La Belle and U.S. 27, thus making SR 80 a multi-lane road throughout the state.
+The state road continues east from La Belle and the Port La Belle development south of the Caloosahatchee River and Canal system as it straddles the Hendry and Glades county lines.
+Improvement projects are underway to four lane the segment between Port La Belle and CR 833, which will complete SR 80 as a multi-lane road throughout the state.